 - How their team and/or department is structured as well as the company as a whole.

 - Any links or login information so that they can join whichever platforms your company uses for internal communication.

 - Their contract and any paperwork that needs reading or signing so that the focus on their first day can be on getting to know people and learning the ropes.

 The last two points in particular are designed to make them feel like part of the organization already - meaning they will (hopefully) be less likely to ghost you.

 Employee welcome emails: a conclusion

 It is always worth bearing in mind that just because someone you have sent a job offer to has accepted it, they might still be considering other offers.
 You can’t afford to be complacent as your potential new recruit might not want to be putting all their eggs in one basket.
 Indeed they could even be playing job offers off against each other!

 And that’s precisely why a genuine, friendly, helpful and warm employee welcome email is an important part of your candidate engagement and employee retention strategy.

-It will make new employees feel like part of the company right from the very start, it will help them connect with your organisation and people, and it might well just prevent any candidates who were considering ghosting you to realise that they’d potentially be making the biggest mistake of their career!
+It will make new employees feel like part of the company right from the very start, it will help them connect with your organization and people, and it might well just prevent any candidates who were considering ghosting you to realize that they’d potentially be making the biggest mistake of their career!